Battle of Kalisz: Aftermath

-Estimates of losses for the Swedish side ranges from 2,000 killed and 2,900 captured, to 3,000 killed and 2,740 captured.
+Estimates of losses for the Swedish side ranges from 1,400–2,000 killed or wounded and 2,600–2,900 captured, to 3,000 killed and 2,740 captured.
+It was also noticed that the Swedes lost 54 flags and 5 standards.
 The official Swedish estimate of their own losses is 700 killed and 1,800 captured, while Russian historian Vladimir Artamonov puts them at 1,260 killed and 2,598 captured – 1,769 of which were taken by the Russians, who inflicted the greatest losses on them.
 Artamonov's estimation of killed Swedes founds itself on 500 men under von Krassow who presumably managed to escape.
 Chmiel makes a similar calculation, but estimates that up to 1,000 Swedes out of 4,350 escaped, thus concluding that 780 were killed and the rest captured.
 The pro-Leszczyński Polish and Lithuanian forces suffered at least 1,000 captured, with an unknown amount of killed.
-Losses for the coalition forces are estimated at 670 (450 Russians, 150 Saxons and 70 Poles) to 3,000 killed and wounded.
+Losses for the coalition forces are estimated at 670 (450 Russians, 150 Saxons and 70 Poles) to 1,000 or 3,000 killed and wounded.
 Of these, the Russians alone suffered anything from 84 killed and 324 wounded, to 500 killed and 800 wounded.

 The battle ended in a complete defeat for Sweden and its Polish-Lithuanian allies, with a major part of Greater Poland falling into the hands of the coalition forces as a result.
 It marked Sweden's only major defeat in Poland and was, according to Artamonov, ensured by the actions of the Russian troops and their training.
 It was, however, rendered moot when Charles XII exposed Augustus' ratification of the Altranstädt treaty, whereupon the latter gave in to obey by its terms and withdrew to Saxony by November.
 A new Swedish corps of 8,000 men was sent into Greater Poland to protect it against the Russians.
 The Swedish prisoners taken in the battle, of which the majority had been passed over to Augustus from Menshikov with promises of a prisoner exchange, were unconditionally released to Charles XII.